 In 1999 I lived for almost a year in this post-war town for an AusAID project, engaging local women in capacity building activities and strategic planning for the future.
-There was no markets, electricity or phone line and I was pregnant with my first child.
-He is, as local women insisted, named after a Bougainville volcano.
+There was no markets, electricity or phone line and I became pregnant with my first child.
+I named him, as the locals insisted, after a volcano in central Bougainville.

 Jakarta, Java, Indonesia

 In 2017 I lived in Central Jakarta in humble conditions while working for the UNFPA as their gender policy and research officer.
-I bought two of my teenage children.
-Bored, one moved in with my Sumatran single mother friend in a industrial zone in West Jakarta.
-My other child became a volunteer teacher, aged 14, in a center for street children and orphans.
+I brought two of my teenage children.
+Bored, one moved in with my Sumatran single mother friend in an industrial zone in West Jakarta.
+My other child became a volunteer teacher, aged 14, in a centre for street children and orphans.

 Jogjakarta, Java, Indonesia

 In 2016 I spent time in a village in Jogjakarta interviewing women about their participation in, and perceptions of a community-based waste management / eco-village project for a Monash-University research and writing project.
 I took my middle child, then 15 years old, who embraced a nearby language school.
 Now 18, he has made beloved Jogjakarta home.

 PhD research, The University of Melbourne